jdevfullstack/electronics-robotics-intro/README.md

 source: <https://www.britannica.com/technology/electric-circuit#ref22644>

 ## Electronic Components Used in Our Project
-1. Power Supply
+1. Power Supply -
+It is the one responsible to power electrical components.
+We'll be using a direct current source, a battery.

-2. Jumper Wires
+2. Jumper Wires - a wire that has connector or pins in both ends.

-3. Light-Emitting Diode
-4. Switch
+3. Light-Emitting Diode - a diode that emits light.
+A `diode` is a semiconductor device with two terminals, typically allowing the flow of current in one direction only.

+4. Switch - the component that can disrupt the flow of a circuit.